deorder/texture-upscaler/README.md

 `training/step2_cleanup_tiles.sh`: Cleanup tiles, remove tiles that have too little colors and/or that do not fit the required size for HR/GT and LR

+`training/step3_select_tiles.sh`: Select tiles according to a specified percentage for training and validation

 ## Installation for use with ESRGAN and/or SFTGAN

 ### If you want to use ESRGAN